IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-data-tooltip.md

 `sample="/charts/financial-chart/data-tooltip", height="450", alt="{Platform} Financial Chart Data Tooltip Example"`

+## {Platform} Data Tooltip Grouping for Data Chart

+`DataLegendGroup` can be set, on all types of series, to a string that will categorize a group of series in Data Legend.
+Each group will have its own summary row displayed before another group of series is displayed:
+By default, DataLegend will hide names of groups, but you can display group names by setting the `GroupRowVisible` property to true. `GroupingMode` should be set to "Grouped" and `LabelDisplayMode` should be set to "Visible" on the Data Tooltip Layer.

+`sample="/charts/data-chart/data-tooltip-grouping", height="450", alt="{Platform} Data Tooltip Grouping"`

 ## {Platform} Data Tooltip Grouping & Positioning for Category Chart & Financial Chart

 You can set `DataToolTipGroupingMode` property to either `Grouped` or `Individual` to group content for multiple series into single tooltip or separate content for each series in multiple tooltips.
 In the `Grouped` mode, you can customize where the tooltip is shown by setting the `DataToolTipGroupedPositionModeX` and `DataToolTipGroupedPositionModeY` properties.
 This essentially allows you to customize the horizontal and vertical alignments of the tooltip and whether you want it to track to the closest series points to the mouse position or pin the tooltip to edge of plot area.